segiITU/wiktionary-idiom-dataset/README.md

 All credit goes to Wiktionary.
 This dataset has been extracted, modified and published according Wiktionary's dual-license under the Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0) and the GNU Free Documentation License (GFDL).

+After duplicates and synonyms have been removed, the dataset contains 1414 expressions and definitions from the following Wiktionary categories: English aphorisms, English similes and English proverbs.

 ### About

 This repository contains:
-- A cleaned dataset of idioms with definitions extracted from Wiktionary
+- A cleaned dataset of idioms with definitions extracted from Wiktionary ('wiktionary.csv')
 - Python scripts (in the `src` folder) for fetching and processing the data

 ### Scripts